michaelgrosner/tribeca/README.md

 ### Test units and Build notes

+Make sure your build machine has installed [node](https://nodejs.org/en/download/package-manager/), and provide all the dependencies with "make dist".

-Feel free to run `make test` anytime.
+Then, feel free to run `make test` anytime.

 To rebuild the application with your modifications, see `make help` and choose a target.